 My Role: Owned end-to-end design process as sole designer

-The Team: 1 Product Manager, 1 Designer, 1 UX Researcher, 5 Engineers
+The Team: 1 Product Manager, 1 Designer, 5 Engineers

 Project Length: Jan 2024 – Apr 2024 (4 months)